-What is the process by which this deepening ethical grasp occurs so that successive Assemblies find new ground to break on social issues?
+How does this "deepening ethical grasp" occur so that successive Assemblies find new ground to break on social issues?
 The Assemblies have a special relationship to the scholars and thinkers of the church.
-The Assemblies themselves do not actually research issues; they ratify, amend, or reject the thoughts and recommendations brought to them.
+The Assemblies themselves do not really research issues; they ratify, amend, or reject the thoughts and recommendations brought to them.
 Presbyterian social teaching is what its name implies, then, when a General Assembly adopts as its own, with or without modifications, the ethical insights brought to it through its agencies and councils.
-The sources of these ethical insights are often pastors, concerned expert members, public officials, professors, or seasoned staff.
-A brief examination of the cadre of thinkers on the issues of energy and the environment can help uncover where the Assemblies' new ideas and perspectives come from, and can also suggest something of the relationship between the social ethicists of the church and the church's official social teachings.
+And the source of these ethical insights are often pastors, concerned expert members, public officials, professors or seasoned staff.
+A brief examination of the cadre of thinkers on the issues of energy and the environment can help uncover where the Assemblies' new ideas and perspectives come from, and also suggest something of the relationship between the social ethicists of the church and the church's official social teachings.